 Pigments revenues for the six months ended June 30, 2002 decreased by \$21.7 million, or 5%, to \$436.7 million from \$458.4 million for the same period in 2001.
 Average selling prices decreased by 13% as compared to the same period of 2001, due to unfavorable industry supply-demand balance over the past year.
 Average selling prices increased near the end of the period as price increases went into effect.
-Sales volumes increased by 10% in the first six months of 2002 as compared to the same period last year due to increased sales in the United States, Europe and Asia were up 16%, 5% and 17% respectively.
+Sales volumes increased by 10% in the first six months of 2002 as compared to the same period last year due to increased sales in the United States, Europe and Asia.
+Sales in the United States, Europe and Asia were up 16%, 5% and 17% respectively.